cloud4rpi/docs/docs/start/esp-ino.md

 5. Open the sample code using the **File** | **Examples** | **cloud4rpi-esp-arduino** menu item.
 Restart Arduino IDE if this item did not appear.
 6. Select the **ESP32 Dev Module** board in **Tools** menu.
-7. If you know the pin number connected to an LED on your board, replace the `BUILTIN_LED` constant with it.
+7. If the `LED_BUILTIN` constant is not defined in your board's library, change this constant to the pin number to which an LED is connected (for example, `2`).
 7. Replace the `__SSID__` and `__PASSWORD__` strings with your Wi-Fi network data.